MIRI Coronagraphic Imaging

 Coronagraphic filters are associated directly with each coronagraph and are fixed for each of the four coronagraphs.
 Selecting the filter also selects the coronagraph, and vice versa.
 4QPMs have narrow spectral bandpasses.

 |Filter||Coronagraph||Pupil mask transmission (%)1||Central wavelength (μm)||Bandwidth2 (μm)||IWA3 (arcsec)||Rejection4 (on-axis)|

-1 Coronagraph filters are paired with pupil masks to reduce diffracted light from both the telescope pupil and the coronagraphic occulting spot, but at the expense of some loss of total intensity.
+1 Coronagraph filters are paired with pupil masks to reduce diffracted light from both the telescope pupil and the coronagraph, but at the expense of some loss of total intensity.

-2 Bandwidth is defined to extend down to wavelengths that correspond to 5%–10% of the transmission efficiency.
+2 Bandwidth is defined to extend to wavelengths on either side of the central wavelength that correspond to 5%–10% of the transmission efficiency.

 4 Rejection is the total flux attenuation of a star when centered onto the coronagraph.
 The term is unitless since it is a ratio of two intensities (out of mask / on the mask).

-5 The spot refers to the occulting mask in the Lyot-type coronagraph.
+6 The "spot" refers to the circular occulting mask in the Lyot-type coronagraph.